wonchan-choi/wonchan-choi.github.io/_pages/about.md

 My research aims to better understand and improve how people seek, use, and create information to accomplsih various goals in their daily lives.
 Taking a human-centered approach, I study information behavior in technology-mediated environments, such as the web and AI-powered systems, with the goal of generating insights that beneift both academic research and real-world applications.

-My current projects focus on developing:
+My current projects focus on the following.

-- **A framework for generative AI (GenAI) literacy  and an associated toolkit** to support the creation of educational materials and programs that help college students engage effectively and ethcially with GenAI tools in the higher education context
+**Framework for generative AI (GenAI) literacy and an associated toolkit** to support the creation of educational materials and programs that help college students engage effectively and ethcially with GenAI tools in the higher education context.

-- **A psychometric scale to assess the credibility of online information** in increasingly complex digital environments, where content is often prodcued by anonymous users and AI bots
+**Psychometric scale to assess the credibility of online information** in increasingly complex digital environments, where content is often prodcued by anonymous users and AI bots.

-- **Design guidelines for mobile digital libraries to improve accessiblity and usability for blind and visually impaired users**.
+**Design guidelines for mobile digital libraries to improve accessiblity and usability for blind and visually impaired users**.